Greenhouse Gas Inventory

 - Install Solar PV.
 Learn more on the City’s Go Solar page.

 - Increase your energy efficiency.
-Have an energy audit conducted at your home or office to identify opportunities to improve efficiency and save money.
+Have an energy audit conducted at your home or office to identify opportunities to improve efficiency and save money, start with FP&L's Energy Manager program.
 Commercial property managers can track and benchmark energy usage through the EPA’s Portfolio Manager program.

 - Protect tree canopy.
 Make sure that your trees are protecting your home and resilient to hurricanes by following the guidance of the City’s Sustainable Tree Maintenance program.

 - Walk and bike more.
-Ride your bike on the 84 miles of bike lanes and trails in the City, know how far your favorite destinations are with the wayfinding signs Downtown, and request a sidewalk in your neighborhood.
+Ride your bike on the 84 miles of bike lanes and trails in the City, know how far your favorite destinations are with the wayfinding signs and walking tours of Downtown, and request a sidewalk in your neighborhood.
+Learn more about walking and biking in Boca Raton on the Bicycles and Pedestrian page.

 What about other emissions?